-When a spot opens up in the class, the student will automatically and immediately be notified by email (MCC) to register.
-The student will be given a certain amount of time (see schedule below) to respond and register themselves into the class, changing their status from “Waitlist” to “Web Registered”.
-If the student does not respond before the deadline, they will be dropped from the waitlist.
+When a seat becomes available in the class, the student will automatically be notified by email (MCC email account) to register for the available seat in the class.
+The student will be given 3 days to register themselves into the class, changing their status from “Waitlist” to “Web Registered”.
+If the student takes no action to register him or herself, they will be dropped from the waitlist.

 A student’s real-time waitlist position, notification time and status is listed in the Student Detail Schedule in Self-Service Banner / MyMCC.

 >>The key to successful waitlisting is to read your MCC email account regularly to determine if/when seats become available in desired sections.

 As in the past, a student can waitlist for as many different sections of the same course as they want.
 There is no limit.
 The waitlist system does not check for things like time conflicts, prerequisites or co-requisites.
 This is done at time of registration.